-Hard sells include: Stories heavily reliant on genre tropes; stories with traditional fantasy races and creatures (elves, dragons, etc); paranormal romance; horror without supernatural and psychological elements.
-While we love stories that subvert or twist tropes and archetypes, we are also likely not a fit for satire, parody, or straightforward deconstructions.
+Hard sells: Stories heavily reliant on genre tropes; stories with traditional fantasy races and creatures (elves, dragons, etc); paranormal romance; horror without supernatural and psychological elements.
+While we love stories that subvert or twist tropes and archetypes, we are likely not a fit for satire, parody, or straightforward deconstructions.

 We publish in the adult, new adult, and young adult age ranges.

 We don't publish poetry, non-fiction, or excerpts from longer works at this time.

 To ensure that your story is considered, please adhere to our guidelines.

 We accept stories within two word count categories.

 Please provide any content warnings that readers may wish to be aware of before reading (if your story is accepted for publication, we reserve the right to add or remove content warnings as we feel appropriate).